schneems/dotenv-buildpack/README.md

 ## Build

-Reads in the contents of `.env` and makes the environment variables available for other buildpacks executed after it as well as setting runtime (launch) environment variables.
+Reads in the contents of `.env` and makes the environment variables available for other buildpacks executed after it (build) as well as setting runtime (launch) environment variables.

+If any existing environment variable with the same name are present the values will be overwritten (override).

 ## What is a buildpack?